ibm-cloud-docs/databases-for-redis/index.md

 ### Using the cloud databases API

 You can use the {{site.data.keyword.cloud_notm}} databases API to manage your service.
 Authentication is IAM-based and you use your {{site.data.keyword.cloud_notm}} account's platform API keys to access the API.
 More information on API keys is in the [IAM documentation](https://console.{DomainName}/docs/iam/apikeys.html#platform-api-keys).
 The API foundation endpoint for your service is on the deployment's [_Overview_](./dashboard-settings.html) page.
-The full API reference is available on [GitHub](https://pages.github.ibm.com/compose/apidocs/).
+For more information, see the [API reference](https://console.{DomianName}/apidocs/cloud-databases-api).

 ## Using {{site.data.keyword.databases-for-redis}}